Black women notch historic Senate wins in an election year defined by potential firsts

-WASHINGTON — (AP) — For the first time ever, two Black women were elected Tuesday to serve simultaneously in the U.S. Senate, while voters also sent the first openly transgender lawmaker to the U.S. House of Representatives.
+WASHINGTON — (AP) — Voters for the first time elected two Black women to serve simultaneously in the Senate and sent an openly transgender lawmaker to Congress on Tuesday.
+They’re among historic choices in nearly a dozen races showing Americans opting for more diverse representation, even as Vice President Kamala Harris lost her own historic bid for the White House.

 Delaware's Lisa Blunt Rochester and Maryland's Angela Alsobrooks prevailed in their races, doubling the number of Black women ever elected to the Senate – from two to four.
 And Delaware voters elected Sarah McBride in an at-large House race, making her the first openly transgender person elevated to Congress.